SpongePowered/SpongeDocs/source/about/faq.rst

 Where do I get Sponge?
 ----------------------

-Sponge currently isn't finished but there are development builds of the SpongeCoremod available: :doc:`/downloads` Unfortunately there currently aren't any builds of SpongeVanilla available.
+Sponge currently isn't finished, but there are development builds of the SpongeCoremod and SpongeVanilla available:
+:doc:`/downloads`

 What Sponge implementations are available?
 ------------------------------------------